 - This model doesn’t work for small projects.

-- Spiral model was coined by Barry Boehm as a software development model.
+- The spiral model was coined by Barry Boehm as a software development model.

 - This model has a cyclic approach.

-- In early cycles of this model concept of the project is developed.
+- Early cycles of the model develop the concept of the project.

-- In later cycles or iterations, the complete version of the software has been developed.
+- Later cycles or iterations, develops the complete version of the software.